eerimoq/moblin/README.md

    `cd moblin`

 5. Open the Moblin project in Xcode.
+Wait for the dependencies to load.

    `open Moblin.xcodeproj`